 However, despite the growth in participation, homeschooling receives relatively little attention compared to other education alternatives.
 The necessary data are spread across different state organizations and are difficult to find, slowing research.

-Designed for academic researchers, policymakers, journalists, and other stakeholders, the Homeschool Hub makes finding homeschool information quick and easy.
+Designed for a wide range of users and stakeholders – including researchers, policymakers, and journalists – the Homeschool Hub makes finding homeschool information quick and easy.
 As homeschooling grows, the Homeschool Hub will serve as the leader in promoting rigorous homeschool research and responding to the need for more transparency from this growing sector.

 State Summaries: What You’ll Learn